fereshtehforghani/academic-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-My name is Fereshteh Forghani and I am a senior B.Sc. student at Sharif University of Technology.
-My main interests are Machine Learning , Deep Learning, and their applications in Computer Vision and Medical Image Analysis.

-I intend to widen my knowledge in these areas by learning more about their theoretical and mathematical side and by practical exploitation of these methods in real-life problems.
-My research goal is to introduce innovative approaches based on mathematical reasoning that solve practical problems in computer perception and motion.
+My name is Fereshteh Forghani.
+I am a first-year Computer Science Master's student at York University under the supervision of [Dr. Marcus Brubaker](https://mbrubake.github.io/).
+I am interested in computer vision and deep learning.
+Specifically, I am interested in methods that can use unlabeled data in the learning process.
+This includes generative models and self-supervised learning methods.
+Previously, I did my Bachelor's at Sharif University of Technology, majoring in Computer Engineering.

 {{< icon name="envelope" pack="fas" >}}My Email is "forghani" at "yorku.ca".